 Immediately after college, I began a job as an Immigration Paralegal at a big, prestigious law firm.
 In my nearly decade working with a former Chief Counsel & Acting Director of USCIS, I learned much about patience, professionalism, and immigration law.

-While working that professional job, I completed two master’s degrees, and I have also recently completed a pastoral internship and have moved into the position of Interim Minister of Christian Education & Spiritual Formation at River Road Church, Baptist in Richmond, Virginia.
-This position is providing me the chance to live out my studies among the people of God as pastor on staff in a local congregation, a position for which I am most grateful.
+While working that professional job, I completed two master’s degrees, and a part-time pastoral internship.
+I now work as Pastoral Resident at River Road Church, Baptist in Richmond, Virginia (RRCB).
+Prior to my current position, I was Interim Minister of Christian Education & Spiritual Formation at RRCB from September 2015 to December 2017.
+The work I do as a pastor among the good people of this congregation has provided me the chance to live out my studies among the people of God as pastor on staff in a local congregation, a position for which I am most grateful.
 From worship planning to spiritual formation and education direction at our church, I am “in my element” serving this ecumenical crowd of “comma-Baptist”s in Richmond.

 Life is an exciting journey, and I am glad to be on it with this great man!